AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/SosExporter/Readme.md

   - The `GET /Publish/v2/GetTimeSeriesUniqueIdList` settings (like `-Publish` or `-ExtendedFilters`)
   - The inclusion/exclusion filters for time-series identifiers
   - The inclusion/exclusion filters for time-series points based on approvals, grades, and/or qualifiers
-  - The `-MaximumPointDays` configuration, which sets the maximum retrieval time based on the time-series frequency.
+  - The `-ExportDurationAttributeName` and `-DefaultExportDurationDays` configuration, which sets the maximum retrieval time based on the time-series extended attribute value.

 ## Run the exporter on a schedule